 Nausea during pregnancy is incredibly common.
 When the body begins the intricate process of growing a baby, there are a lot of energetic and physical changes that occur.
 According to Ayurveda, the various energies of the body (vata, pitta and kapha) are disturbed.
 It is these disturbances that results in some of the common pregnancy complaints that women experience.
+As in anything with the body, the cause for each persons’s nausea is surprisingly not the same.
+Said differently, not all nausea is caused by one unique cause and that’s where a practitioner can help if the common remedies listed here and in the other post attached don’t work.

 One of the most common early and sometimes even late pregnancy complaints is nausea.
 More than 70% and as many as 88% of women experience nausea during their pregnancy.
 It begins as early as 6 weeks into your pregnancy and could fade away as the 2nd trimester begins.
 Unfortunately, in up to 5% of pregnancies, nausea might persist most or all of the pregnancy up till delivery.